 Visit the Academic Catalog for all degree pathways, including those from prior enrollment years.

-• The Program Goal of the Civil and Environmental Engineering (CEE) Department is to provide its students with a well-balanced, high quality education in four areas of Civil Engineering practice: environmental, geotechnical, structural and transportation engineering that will:
+Within this context, the program goal of the Civil and Environmental Engineering (CEE) Department is to provide its students with a well-balanced, high-quality education that will:

 • prepare them for graduate study